Generalized Asymptotic Limit Theory and Inference for Isotonic Regression

 Also,

 We also note that the rate is unique, by Proposition~\ref{prop:assumptions-implications}.
-It is worth mentioning that not all choices of coefficients $\{a_j\}_{j\ge1}$ are allowed because $\psi(\cdot)$ has to be a non-decreasing function on $\mathbb{R}.$ But once such a $\psi(\cdot)$ is obtained, all possible $s_n$'s can be used to obtain different rates of convergences.

-Note that this example allows for functions whose first derivative is not zero but near zero.
+It is worth mentioning that not all choices of coefficients $\{a_j\}_{j\ge1}$ are allowed because $\psi(\cdot)$ has to be a non-decreasing function on $\mathbb{R}.$ But once such a $\psi(\cdot)$ is obtained, all possible $s_n$'s can be used to obtain different rates of convergences. \end{exmp} Note that the above example allows for functions whose first derivative is not zero but near zero.
 For example, consider